Four Syrian internal security personnel killed in ISIS checkpoint attack west of Raqqa

 Kazakhstan has approved plans for a second nuclear power plant in a significant scaling up of the country's nuclear ambitions.
 It comes a year after a referendum, which suggested more than 71 per cent support for the project, but which was also accompanied by allegations of irregularities.

 Now, just over a year after the 2024 vote, President Kassym-Jomart Tokayev says the country would ultimately require three such nuclear facilities, arguing that the creation of a new nuclear energy sector is both strategically important for Kazakhstan and necessary to provide a durable foundation for economic development in the decades ahead.
-The referendum itself, however, was marred by allegations of irregularities, a factor that continues to inform public debate on the issue.
+The referendum itself, however, was marred by claims of irregularities, a factor that continues to inform public debate on the issue.

 Prime Minister Olzhas Bektenov signed a government decree authorising the project in the Zhambyl district of Almaty Region.
 The decision entered into force on 26 January, confirming both the selected location and the government’s intention to proceed with more than one nuclear power project to help address regional power shortages and reduce reliance on fossil fuels.